FoolyTD/war-card-game/README.md

 The WIN CONDITION is clear: First player to get more than half the deck (27+ cards) wins the game!

+# Installation and Development
+1) Fork and clone this repository to your local machine.

+2) Then, open the project folder in your terminal of choice and run npm install to install dependencies.
+-npm install

+3) Start the app:
+-npm run start

 # Getting Started with Create React App